 Including the more well-known cannabinoids like CBD and Delta-9 THC, there are over 100 active cannabinoids (that we currently know of) in the cannabis plant.
 One of these cannabinoids, an isomer of Delta-9 THC, is Delta-8 Tetrahydrocannabinol.
 Delta-8 is a minor cannabinoid that can either be naturally produced in cannabis in minute amounts or chemically derived from CBD isolate.

-The obscurity around Delta-8 THC’s legality originates from this fact alone: that it is produced from the hemp plant.
-Delta-8 THC products will get you high, and although the effects are said to be substantially less intoxicating than Delta-9 THC, it is this fact and the hemp industry’s push of the “legality” and novelty of the compound that contributes to Delta-8 THC’s high demand.
+The obscurity around Delta-8 THC’s legality originates from this fact alone: it is produced from the hemp plant.
+Delta-8 THC products will get you high, and although the effects are said to be substantially less intoxicating than Delta-9 THC, it is this fact and the hemp industry’s push for the “legality” and novelty of the compound that contributes to Delta-8 THC’s high demand.

 The Dangers Of Delta-8 THC

 Another concern for the coveted compound lies in its production simplicity.
-Even in the comforts of one’s own home, anybody can make their own batch of Delta-8 by mixing over-the-counter CBD isolate with battery acid, pool chemicals, or even vinegar.
+Even in the comforts of one’s home, anybody can make their batch of Delta-8 by mixing over-the-counter CBD isolate with battery acid, pool chemicals, or even vinegar.
 This reason alone should render consumers cautious about the products they’re purchasing.